charlesashby/charlesashby.github.io/_posts/2017-06-05-sentiment-analysis-with-char-lstm.markdown

 sentence, this process is known as anaphora resolution.

 The following code is all part of the `parse_doc.py` file, this file should be outside the directories and act as your main file.
-The first thing we will want to do is create a `StanfordCoreNLP` object that will be used to make API calls, make sure you started the server before you import `pycorenlp`.
+Now, let's create a `StanfordCoreNLP` object that will be used to make API calls, make sure you started the server before you import `pycorenlp`.

 ```python